/ build-guides / How to Build a Shopify App as a Solo Developer

 Monetization Monthly subscriptions via Shopify Billing API

 Shopify provides an official app template using Remix (their preferred framework), and I'd strongly recommend using it.
-Run npx @shopify/create-app@latest and you get a working app with OAuth, session management, and the Shopify API client pre-configured.
+Run npm init @shopify/app@latest (the @shopify/cli package is at version 4.1.0 as of this writing, pulling around 345,000 npm downloads a week) and you get a working app with OAuth, session management, and the Shopify API client pre-configured.
+The template ships with @shopify/shopify-app-remix (4.2.0) wired in, so the auth and webhook plumbing is already there.
 Fighting the official tooling is a mistake I've seen too many developers make.

-For the frontend embedded in Shopify admin, use Polaris (Shopify's React component library).
+For the frontend embedded in Shopify admin, use Polaris (Shopify's React component library, currently version 13.9.5 with about 205,000 weekly npm downloads) alongside App Bridge React (@shopify/app-bridge-react 4.2.10).
 Your app UI needs to look native to the Shopify admin, and Polaris handles that automatically.
 Merchants trust apps that look like they belong there.

-For the database, use PostgreSQL with Prisma.
+For the database, use PostgreSQL with Prisma (now on version 7.8.0, with roughly 11.6 million npm downloads a week, so the tooling is battle-tested).
 Your app needs to store merchant data, configuration, and potentially product data.
 SQLite won't cut it here because your app runs on a server that handles multiple merchants simultaneously.

 Host on Railway, Render, or a VPS.
 Shopify apps need a publicly accessible URL with HTTPS.
 Vercel works too, but background jobs (which you'll probably need) are easier on Railway.